fatihtepe/MyDevOps/k8s/kubernetes_notes.md

 `Kubernetes is removing support for Docker as a container runtime.` Kubernetes does not actually handle the process of running containers on a machine.
 Instead, it relies on another piece of software called a container runtime.[***](https://acloudguru.com/blog/engineering/kubernetes-is-deprecating-docker-what-you-need-to-know)

 `containerD` An industry-standard container runtime with an emphasis on simplicity, robustness and portability [***](https://containerd.io/)

+`kubeadm` is a tool built to provide kubeadm init and kubeadm join as best-practice "fast paths" for creating Kubernetes clusters.[***](https://kubernetes.io/docs/reference/setup-tools/kubeadm/)

+`kubectl` controls the Kubernetes cluster manager [***](https://kubernetes.io/docs/reference/kubectl/kubectl/)

+The `kubelet` is the primary "node agent" that runs on each node.
+It can register the node with the apiserver using one of: the hostname; a flag to override the hostname; or specific logic for a cloud provider.[***](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/)